keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 - A lightweight interconnect simulator for simulating dynamic and application-aware interconnects is proposed.
-- A custom profiler for extracting communication patterns from applications is proposed.
+- A custom profiler for extracting communication patterns from applications is presented.
-- Simulation results for NAS CG benchmark and NERSC MILC benchmark on a fat-tree interconnect are presented.
+- Simulation results for NAS CG benchmark and MILC on a fat-tree interconnect are presented.

 <!-- アウトライン -->
 The rest of this paper is organized as follows.